prazdevs/praz.dev/content/first-note.md

 Cat ipsum dolor sit amet, thinking about you i'm joking it's food always food kick up litter or walk on a keyboard refuse to leave cardboard box.
-Purr when being pet.
+Purr when being pet[^1].
 Find a way to fit in tiny box destroy dog yet my left donut is missing, as is my right so catty

+[^1]: Chase the pig around [the house](/) i can haz, and ignore the
+    human until she needs to get up, then climb on her lap and sprawl for cough furball into food bowl then scratch owner for a new one or meow and walk away growl at dogs in my sleep.

 ## Sniff sniff